Asa White Kenney Billings

 Asa White Kenney Billings (February 8, 1876 – November 3, 1949) was an American hydroelectric engineer and a pioneer of the electrification of Brazil, where he spent nearly all of the last 27 years of his life.
 He is best remembered today for the Represa Billings (Billings Reservoir), the largest urban reservoir in São Paulo, which he played a large role in creating and bears his name.

 Born to Albert Stearns Billings and Abbie Althea Billings (née Park) in Omaha, Nebraska, Asa Billings attended Omaha High School.
-At age 14, he began working part-time at the local electrical plant.
-He attended Harvard University and received a bachelor's degree in 1895 and a master's degree in 1896, being awarded a Bowdoin prize and $100 (about $3100 dollars in 2020, when adjusted for inflation) for his senior class dissertation.
-He married Edna Peabody in New York City on December 17, 1900, and their son Asa White Kenney Billings, Jr. was born on September 20, 1901.
+He began working part-time at the local electrical plant at the age of 14.
+He attended Harvard University where he received a bachelor's degree in 1895 and a master's degree in 1896.
+He was awarded a Bowdoin prize and $100 (about $3100 in 2020, when adjusted for inflation) for his senior class dissertation.
+He married Edna Peabody in New York City on December 17, 1900, and their son Asa White Kenney Billings Jr. was born on September 20, 1901.
 Later in life he was married to Josephine J. Billings, and other children included Mary Warner and John J.

-After graduating, he worked on electrical projects in many different locations around the world, including Pittsburgh and Cuba, and he worked for Frederick Stark Pearson on projects in Texas and Spain.
+After graduating, he worked on electrical projects in many different locations around the world, including Pittsburgh and Cuba.
+He worked for Frederick Stark Pearson on projects in Texas and the Catalan Pyrenees, in the Barcelona Traction project.
 Upon the entry of the United States into World War I, he joined the civil engineering corps of the US Navy, and for his services received the Navy Cross for "supervision of construction work of naval air stations in Europe", and the chevalier rank of the Légion d'honneur.